-School provides a variety of opportunities for faculty-student interaction, and students will find the faculty, administration, and academic counseling staff of the School highly accessible and responsive.

-SPECIAL FACILITIES

-The School of Social Sciences maintains several special facilities for research and education.
-The Social Sciences Research Laboratory occupies the entire fourth floor of the Social Sciences Laboratory Building.
-The facility contains 40 experiment and control rooms situated around a central core where two PDP-11 computers are available for experimental research.
-The laboratory is used for faculty and student research.

 The Farm School, a small, open, and ungraded elementary school located in a rural setting adjacent to the campus, serves as a research facility for faculty and students having interests in children and how they learn.
 Each quarter undergraduates receive course credit for assisting staff teachers, for developing educational materials, and for observing and analyzing child behavior at the school.

 The Anthropology Laboratory provides research facilities which include computer terminals for statistical studies and for the analysis of texts and other verbal material.
 The laboratory is also available for undergraduate and graduate instruction in field methodology and analytical techniques through the use of video-cassettes, films, tapes, computer quizzes, and artificial intelligence programs that simulate interviewing situations.

 The School also maintains a Video Laboratory where social science students and faculty can produce and edit videotapes for various purposes.
 The facility currently contains a tape library used extensively in the study of conversation and interaction.

-DEGREES
+Degrees

 Anthropology B.A.

-Comparative Culture
+Comparative Culture B.A., M.A.T., Ph.D.

-Economics
+Economics B.A.

 Geography B.A.

-Political Science
+Political Science B.A., Ph.D.

-Psychology B.A., Ph.D.
+Psychology

-Social Science
+Social Science B.A., Ph.D.

 Sociology B.A.

 Graduate study in the School of Social Sciences is offered in the following areas of emphasis:

 Anthropology (Ph.D. in Social Science)

-Cognitive Sciences (Ph.D. in Psychology or Social Science)

-Comparative Culture (Ph.D. in Comparative Culture)

-Politics, Society, and Social Issues (Ph.D. in Political

-Science or Social Science)
+Cognitive Sciences (Ph.D. in Psychology or Social Science) Comparative Culture (Ph.D. in Comparative Culture) Politics, Society, and Social Issues (Ph.D. in Political Science or Social Science)

-Social Relations (Ph.D. in Social Science)
+Social Relations (Ph.D. in Social Science or Psychology)

 HONORS

 Honors at graduation, e.g., cum laude, magna cum laude, or summa cum laude, are awarded on the basis of grade point average.
 Of the graduating seniors, approximately 1 percent will be awarded summa cum laude, 3 percent magna cum laude, and 8 percent cum laude.
 In order to be considered for honors, a student must have a minimum of 72 units in residence at UCI immediately prior to graduation and must submit an application for the B.A. degree by the end of winter quarter of the senior year.

 UNDERGRADUATE PROGRAM

-REQUIREMENTS FOR THE BACHELOR'S DEGREE
+Requirements for the Bachelor's Degree

-University Requirements: See page 22.
+University Requirements: See page 13.

-SCHOOL REQUIREMENTS A. Familiarity with some basic mathematical, computational, and statistical tools underlying modern social science.
+SCHOOL REQUIREMENTS - A. Familiarity with some basic mathematical, computational, and statistical tools underlying modern social science.
 This requirement is met by passing three courses in mathematics (Mathematics 5A-B-C, Mathematics 2A-B-C, Social Sciences 11A-B-C, or Social Sciences 100A-B-C) and one course in computer science (Information and Computer Science 1). - B. An understanding of the fundamental concepts, analytical tools, and methods of social science.
 This requirement is met by taking two courses in the School of Social Sciences bearing a one-digit course number. - C. An understanding of important advanced areas in social science.
 This requirement is met by passing satisfactorily nine upper-division courses in the School of Social Sciences, where at least three of these courses comprise a module.
 (See "Courses in Social Sciences" below for a discussion of course modules.)
 For modules which are listed with more than three courses, the student may normally elect to take any subset of three courses in the module.
 Appropriate substitutions may be made upon petition. - D. Four additional social science courses from any level.